-4.6.4.3 Discretion to Require No Formal Documentation [24 CFR 5.2007(d)]
+4.6.5.2 Discretion to Require No Documentation [24 CFR 5.2007(b)(1)(iv) and (b)(3)]

-SLHA may provide benefits to an individual based solely on the individual's statement or other corroborating evidence-i.e., without requiring formal documentation of abuse.
+SLHA may, at its discretion, require no documentation or may accept an individual's own statement or other corroborating evidence-i.e., without requiring any other form of documentation.
 If SLHA accepts an individual's statement or other corroborating evidence of domestic violence, dating violence, sexual assault, or stalking, SLHA will document acceptance of the statement or evidence in the individual's file.

-4.6.4.4 Failure to Provide Documentation [24 CFR 5.2007(c)]
+4.6.5.3 Failure to Provide Documentation [24 CFR 5.2007(2)(i)]